Russian information war against Ukraine: Countermeasures

 disinformation campaign, although Ukraine and other interested parties have used speeches, television appearances, social media, cyber warfare, and viral memes against Russia.
 Not all of these actions can be attributed with certainty, but the United States has deployed soft power on Ukraine's behalf: at least one self-identified anonymous account has claimed to have damaged Russian infrastructure, and a number of official Ukraine social media accounts have successfully created a favorable narrative.
 The U.S. government, suspecting a buildup to a false-flag attack, released its intelligence findings about Russian troop movements before the invasion began, undermining the posited plans to blame the attack on Ukraine; "the U.S. government was very forthcoming...there wasn't an information vacuum that the Russians could step in and fill", explained researcher Laura Edelson.

-Ukraine, on the other hand, has created a narrative of Ukrainian bravery and indomitability.
-Peter W. Singer, a strategist and senior fellow at New America, a think tank in Washington said:

-If Ukraine had no messages of the righteousness of its cause, the popularity of its cause, the valor of its heroes, the suffering of its populace, then it would lose...
-Not just the information war, but it would lose the overall war.
+Ukraine has created a narrative of Ukrainian bravery and indomitability.
+Peter W. Singer, a strategist and senior fellow at New America, a think tank in Washington said: "If Ukraine had no messages of the righteousness of its cause, the popularity of its cause, the valor of its heroes, the suffering of its populace, then it would lose...
+Not just the information war, but it would lose the overall war."
 On 5 April 2022, Russian opposition politician Alexei Navalny said, the "monstrosity of lies" in the Russian state media "is unimaginable.
 And, unfortunately, so is its persuasiveness for those without access to alternative information."
 He tweeted that "warmongers" among Russian state media personalities "should be treated as war criminals.
 From the editors-in-chief to the talk show hosts to the news editors, [they] should be sanctioned now and tried someday."